Buck Rogers in the 25th Century (film): Plot

 While recounting his encounter with the Draconians, Buck notices several discrepancies and suspects that the Draconians must be armed, contrary to the terms of the trade meeting.
 Against advice, Buck ventures outside the city to the ruins of old Chicago in an attempt to see that what he has been told is real, eventually finding his own parents' grave and having to be rescued by Wilma and her troops from the violent mutants inhabiting the ruins.
 Following Buck's return to the Inner City, the Draconian tracking device is found aboard his ship, and the authorities accuse Buck of espionage and sentence him to death.
 Buck claims the Draconians simply used him, and Wilma persuades Dr. Huer to test Buck's claims by requesting a meeting with Princess Ardala and Kane aboard the Draconia.
 During the meeting, the pirate ships (actually Draconian marauders) attack their flagship as a diversion, but Buck manages to destroy them single-handedly, thus earning Wilma's respect.

 At the official diplomatic reception on Earth, Ardala, who is still attracted to Buck, invites him back to the Draconia later that night.
 Buck uses the invitation to go aboard and find out the truth behind the Draconians' scheme.
-On the ship, Ardala informs Buck she needs a man such as him to rule by her side and offers him the position.
-After drugging Ardala, Buck explores the ship and discovers their marauders and imminent plans to attack Earth.
+On the flagship, Ardala informs Buck she needs a man such as him to rule by her side and offers him the position.
+After drugging Ardala, Buck explores the flagship and discovers their marauders and imminent plans to attack Earth.
 Dr. Theopolis and Twiki, who have followed Buck aboard, eventually meet up with him and alert Earth to the Draconian invasion.
-Wilma immediately scrambles Earth's starfighters and attacks the Draconia, while Buck sabotages the Draconian marauder fleet prepared to attack Earth and fights off Ardala's bodyguard, Tigerman.
-During the battle, the Draconia is critically damaged, but Buck, Theopolis and Twiki are rescued by Wilma before the ship explodes.
+Wilma immediately scrambles Earth's starfighters and attacks the Draconia, while Buck sabotages the Draconian marauders prepared to attack Earth and fights off Ardala's bodyguard, Tigerman.
+During the battle, the Draconia is critically damaged, but Buck, Theopolis and Twiki are rescued by Wilma before the flagship explodes.
 Ardala and Kane also escape the Draconia's destruction in an escape shuttle, with Kane vowing to return to take his revenge on Buck.